Build-Week-Snackify/Back-End/README.md

 ### Changing the Role
-#### A PUT /auth/:id/update-role	endpoint will return an object as follows:
+#### A PUT request to /auth/:id/update-role	endpoint will return an object as follows:
 ```javascript
 {
     "id": 1